ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``time_average``
 ----------------

-This functions takes the weighted average over the time dimension.
+This function takes the weighted average over the time dimension.
 This function requires no arguments and removes the time dimension of the cube.

 See also :func:`esmvalcore.preprocessor.time_average`.